ceph/ceph/doc/ceph-volume/lvm/prepare.rst

 part of a Ceph system, and what role they have (journal, filestore, bluestore, etc...)

-Although initially :term:`filestore` is supported (and supported by default) the back end can be specified with:
+Although :term:`bluestore` is the default, the back end can be specified with:

 * :ref:`--filestore <ceph-volume-lvm-prepare_filestore>`